 Our Learning Center has had a presence on the Internet virtually from day one back in 1999.
 The first web site was a bulletin board that allowed the staff to communicate effectively.
 If you’re curious, parts of that old web site may be found at its original URL: http://www.greenspun.com/bboard/q-and-a.tcl?topic=aiken+seniornet+staff.
 (By the way, one lesson from that URL is to be careful what you put on the Internet as it almost never goes completely away.)

 The first webmaster was Paul Lewis, a USCA librarian as well as a Learning Center volunteer.
-It wasn’t long before Paul, a big fan of open source software, converted the web site to run under software called PmWiki, the same software used for the USCA library web site.
+It wasn’t long before Paul, a big fan of open source software, converted the web site to run under software called PmWiki, the same software used for the USCA library web site at that time.
 PmWiki is wiki software that allows anyone to add or change the content of the web site online through any web browser.
-In our case, we require a password to be able to edit our pages, just to keep down the number of unauthorized and irrelevant changes to our pages.
+In our case, we require a password to be able to edit our pages, just to keep down the number of unauthorized and irrelevant changes.
+This site is running PmWiki, version pmwiki-2.2.126.

 From 2003 until 2013, USCA hosted our web site at library.usca.edu/seniornet (URL no longer active).
-USCA notified us in late 2012 that it would make changes to its systems that wouild result in PmWiki not being available.
+USCA notified us in late 2012 that it would make changes to its systems that would result in PmWiki not being available.
 As a result, we moved our web site to a commercial host, with a domain name of aikenseniornet.com (URL no longer active).
 Charlie Brown purchased this domain name some years ago and set it up so that it would redirect users to the actual web site on USCA’s computers.
 That way, our students and the public could access our web site with the easier-to-remember and easier-to-type aikenseniornet.com rather than library.usca.edu/seniornet.
-Charlie has graciously allowed us to move the entire web site to this host (which he pays for).
-Thanks, Charlie.
+Charlie graciously allowed us to move the entire web site to this host.

 There are two parts to the site: a public part where we post information about our schedule and courses for anyone with Internet access to read and a private part where we post internal information for you as a volunteer.
 The private part is named Faculty Intranet and is for volunteers of McGrath only.